AlexJReid/blog/content/posts/monoblok/index.md

 ## Benchmarks

-Because monoblok speaks the NATS wire protocol, it was nice to benchmark it using the existing `nats bench` commands.
+Because monoblok speaks enough of the NATS wire protocol, it was nice to benchmark it using the existing `nats bench` commands.

 Obvious caveat: `nats-server` is a mature Go codebase with a decade of production history behind it, and I ran these with an empty patchbay so they measure raw broker work only.

 With that out of the way, on an M2 Air monoblok keeps up on single-publisher throughput (6.12M vs 6.18M msg/s for 64B payloads) and pulls ahead on fan-out as subscriber count grows (8.01M vs 6.70M msg/s at 50 subscribers).
 On a small 2-core Linux VM with the io_uring backend it's a similar story: behind on the single-subscriber fan-out case, ahead at 50 subscribers (4.51M vs 3.28M msg/s).
 Throughput will drop from these figures in proportion to how much your rules do, but it's a respectable starting point.
-NATS is still the thing you'd want in production.
+This doesn't mean you should run this just yet, NATS is still the thing you'd want in production.

 ## Sitting in front of a real NATS cluster

 Attaching monoblok to a real NATS cluster is on the cards.
-The idea is that monoblok would sit out at the edge as a front-end to NATS, doing all the conditioning, deduplication and windowed aggregation work close to the publishers, then forwarding the cleaned-up streams into the main cluster for durability, replication and everything else NATS already does well.
+The idea is that monoblok would sit out at the edge as a front-end to NATSish, doing all the conditioning, deduplication and windowed aggregation work close to the publishers, then forwarding the cleaned-up streams into the main cluster for durability, replication and everything else NATS already does well.
 You get the patchbay primitives where they're useful without having to give up the production-grade broker behind them.
-Of course, if you're only experimenting, SUBscribing directly to monoblok subjects is fine.
+Of course, if you're only experimenting, SUBscribing directly to monoblok subjects works fine.

 ## Why I find this interesting

-The conventional split is "broker moves bytes, application does logic."
+The conventional logic is "broker moves bytes, application does logic."
 That's fine and largely correct, but there's a category of logic, signal conditioning, that you could argue belongs at the broker.
 It's stateless from the application's point of view, it's the same boring code reimplemented in every consumer, and it benefits enormously from being applied once, centrally, before fan-out.

 Putting a small DSL at the broker for this kind of work is a nice middle ground.
 It's not trying to be Flink, Beam or Kafka Streams.
 It's just a few primitives, declared once, that turn raw sensor noise into something useful before it ever leaves the broker.
 The LVC then makes late-joining subscribers a non-event, which is the other thing every realtime app ends up reinventing.